Dark Mode On / Off

 For this reason, I recommend starting as early as possible.
 I noticed the crowds starting to enter by the flock as we were leaving, right around 10-11AM.

-#4) You Can’t Get Tikal Tickets Online in 2021
+4) You Can’t Get Tikal Tickets Online Anymore

 Unfortunately, your options for buying tickets are pretty limited; go the main ticketing office or hope for your hotel to have some leftovers.